ibhavikmakwana/Constraint-Layout-Animations/README.md

 # Animations Using ConstraintLayout
-Simple and Complext animation that can be implemeted easily using the Constraint layout.
+Simple and Complex animation that can be implemeted easily using the Constraint layout.

 Developed using [**Kotlin**](https://kotlinlang.org/) :muscle: